almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 ## Example

-We run DAME function with the following command.
-The required input is only the input data, as a csv file, or a Python data frame.
-In this example, we provide: (1) input data, (2) the name of the outcome column, and (3) the name of the treatment column.
+We run the DAME function with the following basic command.
+In this example, we provide only the basic inputs: (1) input data as a dataframe or file, (2) the name of the outcome column, and (3) the name of the treatment column.

-The model defaulted to a ridge regression  computation of the best covariate set to match on, with an alpha of 0.1, and used 10% of the input data as the holdout data.
+Thus the model defaults to a ridge regression  computation of the best covariate set to match on, with an alpha of 0.1, and uses 10% of the input data as the holdout data.

 ```Python
 result = DAME(input_data=sample_df, treatment_column_name="treated", outcome_column_name="outcome")